 It is important to know which operating system you intend to use for your proxy.
 To find which operating system you are using, at the prompt, type one of these commands,

-On my raspberry pi, hostnamectl returns Operating System: Raspbian GNU/Linux 10 (buster)
+On my raspberry pi, hostnamectl returns Operating System: Debian GNU/Linux 11 (bullseye)

-I will install it on a Raspberry Pi.
-My Raspberry Pi is running Raspbian Buster Lite (No desktop GUI).
+My Raspberry Pi is running Raspbian PI OS Lite (64 Bit) (No desktop GUI).

 sudo apt update